lsaravia/Neutral/ModelDescription.md

 UNIFORM_DISP defines a uniform distribution between 0 and dd with mean =dd/2

 POWER_DISP defines an inverse power distribution f(x) = (dd-1)*pow(x,-dd) with mean = dd-1/(dd-2)

+## Hierarchical competition and neutral model

+The model can be compiled for simulating the transition between a competition Tilman's like model and a neutral model, modifing the parameter ReplacementRate.
+This parameter only works for hierarchical models: type 2 and 3.
+You have to define the following

+HIERARCHICAL_CONT

+if not defined the model use a ReplacementRate=1 for Hierarchical models.